-An additional impairment of \$200,200 was recorded during the year ended June 30, 2021 as management currently has no exploration plans for the property.
+An impairment of \$200,200 was recorded during the year ended June 30, 2021 as management had no exploration plans for the property.

-e) Golden Baie Property
+c) Golden Baie Property

-The Golden Baie Property is comprised of 57 mineral exploration licenses covering an area of 62,175 hectares located in south-central Newfoundland.
+The Golden Baie Property is comprised of mineral exploration licenses located in south-central Newfoundland.
 On August 26, 2020, the Company signed a binding letter agreement with Altius Resources Inc. ("Altius"), a wholly owned subsidiary of Altius Minerals Corporation, and other arm's length parties for the option to acquire a 100% interest in mineral claims.